ManuelBehrendt/Mera.jl/docs/src/02_clumps_Load_Selections.md

-Use the short notation for the box center :bc or :boxcenter for all in dimensions (x,y,z):
+Use the short notation for the box center :bc or :boxcenter for all dimensions (x,y,z):

 ```julia